-Thyroid Medications (NDT, T3, etc)
+Thyroid Medications for hypothyroidism (NDT, T3, etc)

 Welcome to the ULTIMATE PAGE of thyroid medications to choose from for hypothyroidism.

-WARNING: though some of the contents for each medication or supplement was from their websites, this page as a whole comes under the DMCA or Digital Millennium Copyright Act, meaning this page is protected under copyright law.
+COPYRIGHT WARNING: though some of the contents for each medication or supplement was from their websites, this page as a whole comes under the DMCA or Digital Millennium Copyright Act, meaning this page is protected under copyright law.
 That means you are not welcome to copy this entire page, or sections, without asking for permission from Stop the Thyroid Madness LLC.

 - Calcium Stearate

 - Mineral oil (pharmaceutical grade and teeny tiny amount)